Projects per year

 Educated in both China and the U.S. and in both the natural and social sciences, Professor Cao has worked at the University of Oregon, the National University of Singapore, the State University of New York, and the University of Nottingham before joining the University of Nottingham Ningbo China in 2015.

-Professor Cao’s research has been supported by the U.S. National Science Foundation (NSF), European Union, the National Natural Science Foundation of China (NSFC), among others.
+Professor Cao’s research has been supported by the U.S. National Science Foundation (NSF), the European Union, the National Natural Science Foundation of China (NSFC), among others.

 Teaching